MDSplus/Documentation/docs/guide/devices/writing-devices.md

 Note that you do not need to create a device if your experimental setup allows for bringing data into MDSplus after the experiment has finished, which assumes that you have a way to store data during the experiment, for example, if your hardware's built-in memory buffer or other temporary storage is sufficient.
 After the experiment is completed, you may use a script (written in any of the supported languages) to import the data into an MDSplus node.
 The purpose of creating a MDSplus device is to capture data directly into MDSplus while the experiment is running.

-### Examples
-* N-Chan Digitizer and a Camera
-* Signal/Pulse Generators/Analog Output (AO)/Digital Output (DO)

 ## General steps
-1. Design your node list
-    * Configuration nodes, with defaults
+1. Design your node list, also known as `parts` array.
+Your nodes should mirror your hardware.
+For example, the configuration your digitizer may have nodes for frequency, each input channel, etc., whereas a camera may have nodes for width, height, length, frames, etc. [TODO: link to the examples further below]

-        * Configuration nodes are, for an MDSplus device written in Python, essentially a list of dictionaries.
-Each dictionary contains:
+    * **Configuration nodes** hold the configuration of your hardware.
+Configuration nodes take the form of an array of dictionaries.
+Each dictionary's key/value element contains:

-            * the path (relative path from the Device node) to the node.
+         * **path**: (relative path from the Device node) to the node.
+This cannot be a name; it must be preceeded with a colon (`:`) or a dot(`.`).
+If you are unsure which one to use, use dot for structure nodes and colon for everything else.
+Case insensitive
-            * the type: if the node is "text", "numeric", "signal", "structure", etc. See the TCL Commands page [TODO: link] > `add node` entry > `/usage` qualifier for more information on types.
+         * **type**: can be "text", "numeric", "signal", "structure", etc. If you are unsure of the type, put `any`.
+See the [TODO: link to reference>node-usages.md] for more information on types.
+Case insensitive
-            * a default value
+         * **value**: a default value can be given.
+Mutually exclusive with `valueExpr` (see below).
-            * options: in this case it will be one of the flags that shows the usage of the node
-            * extended options: like ‘tooltip’ that allows for a summary of what the values that the node accepts.

-            Example:
+         * **valueExpr**: mutually exclusive with `value`, can be used to specify a python expression that will be `eval`'d to give the node its default value.
+Has access to the following variables: `tree`, `path`, `head`.
+         * **options**: flag that shows the usage of the node.
+For the full list plus explanations, see [TODO: link to metadata.md > NCI list]  Case insensitive.
+Here are some useful ones:
+            * `no_write_model`
+            * `no_write_shot`
+            * `write_once`

+         * **ext_options**: ("extended options") [TODO: Crosslink to metadata.md > XNCI].

+         Example: [todo: revised example, more parts array trimmings]
          ```py
          {   'path': ':FREQUENCY',
              'type': 'numeric',
              'value': 20000,
              'options': ('no_write_shot',),
-                'ext_options': {
-                    'tooltip': 'Sample frequency in Hertz.',
          },
-                },
          ```

-    * Data nodes

-        * TODO: Explanation for data nodes.
-What needs to be done?

-        * In the case of a digitizer, data nodes will be numeric nodes that contains the data from the digitizers, so if there were 32 channels, there will be 32 nodes, and they usually look like this as an example:
+        * Example configuration nodes.
+See full examples further below on page [TODO: link to the long examples further below]

+    * **Data nodes**, also known as input nodes, hold the data coming from your hardware during the data acquisition phase of your experiment (e.g., sensors, cameras, digitizers, etc.).

+        * For example, a 32-channel digitizer will have 32 data nodes of the type `signal`.
+These channels will be created with a `for` loop, similar to the example below.

+            Example:

             ```py
             # The data captured for each channel, stored in individual nodes